2024-02-09 · Miky Bayankin, Founder

 -

-Draft a Sublease Agreement: It's important to have a formal agreement outlining the terms of your sublease.
+Draft a Sublease Agreement: Put the terms of your sublease in a formal written agreement.
 Include details like rent, utilities, and the duration of the sublease.

 -